 Need more information?
 Use the tabs located about the search box for some helpful tips.

 PsycINFO provides access to citations, abstracts, and fulltext articles from the professional Psychology literature as well as from other related disciplines.
-It is found on the Alverno Library's Databases by Subject or Databases A-Z page.
+It is found on the Alverno Library's Databases by Subject (click on Psychology & Social Work) or Databases A-Z page.

 To find find evidence-based reviews in PsycINFO: